tomjoht/tomjoht.github.io/_posts/2018/11/2018-11-19-different-types-of-knowledge.md

 {% include audio.html %}

-## Critical inquiry versus vocational knowledge.
+## Critical inquiry versus vocational knowledge

 Lately I've been thinking about two types of knowledge: intellectual knowledge versus vocational knowledge.
 Or rather, critical inquiry versus technical how-to.
 Or theoretical knowledge versus practical knowledge.
 In short, asking *why* versus asking *how* or *what*.
 I'm not entirely sure how to characterize the differences, but the difference in focus has contributed to some angst in my tech writing career lately.